 The design of the new Yunesit’in Health Centre is inspired by traditional structures and carries forward the Yunesit’in practice of using wood to create places of cultural significance.

 As with traditional structures, the most important program area in the new Health Centre is the Community Gathering Space.
 In its contemporary form, the space is delineated by closely spaced glulam posts rather than by solid timbers.
-The space is covered by an expansive shed roof, its soffit clad in Douglas-fir tongue and groove boards.
+The space is covered by an expansive shed roof, its soffit clad in Douglas-fir tongue-and-groove boards.

 Internally, the exposed glulam structure and Douglas-fir ceilings, combined with edge grain Douglas-fir doors and millwork, create a warm and welcoming atmosphere.
 Overall, the use of wood creates a sense of cultural continuity in this community facility for the Yunesit’in people.

-“Our community is able to interact with the building as a space that reflects us as ,people of the earth.
-While the design is a modern inspiration, the Douglas-fir reflects back our surroundings, our use of the land, and our aesthetic that entangles our roots to the place”.
+“Our community is able to interact with the building as a space that reflects us as, people of the earth.
+While the design is a modern inspiration, the Douglas-fir reflects back our surroundings, our use of the land, and our aesthetic that entangles our roots to the place.”